EV of the month

 The Branch will continue to advocate for improved EV policies by the Federal and Territory governments.

 In January 2021, the Branch issued a Position Paper on public EV charging infrastructure in the ACT.
-This paper is aimed at setting out the requirements of EV drivers in the light of the ACT Government's plan to develop 50 new EV charging stations during the 2020-2024 term of Government.
-The paper will be discussed with ACT Government Ministers, MLAs and senior public servants during 2021.
+This paper outlines the requirements of EV drivers in the light of the ACT Government's plan to develop 50 new EV charging stations during the 2020-2024 term of Government.
+The paper was discussed with ACT Government stakeholders during 2021.

 An account of some recent activities of the ACT Branch may be found here.

 Articles written by AEVA ACT members may be found here.

 To join AEVA, click here.
 Once you are a member you'll get regular email updates.